 Washicoutai River

-The Washicoutai River runs 103 kilometers long and flows into the Gulf of St. Lawrence 13 kilometers from the village of La Romaine.
-Wider at its mouth and narrowing several times along its course, the Washicoutai River is made up from a series of large lakes, some of which measure up to 30 meters in depth.
-It drains a total watershed of more than 1,500 square kilometers.
-The estuary is dotted with small islands, providing habitat to a wide variety of wild seabirds.
+The 103-kilometre-long Washicoutai River flows into the Gulf of St. Lawrence 13 kilometers from the village of La Romaine.
+Wide at its mouth, narrowing several times along the way, it is made up of a succession of large lakes, some up to 30 metres deep.
+It drains a watershed of over 1,500 square kilometers.
+Its estuary, dotted with islands and islets, provides refuge for a wide variety of seabirds.